pennsignals/pennsignals.github.io/_posts/2017-11-07-from-predictions-to-decisions.md

 2. Will the prediction sometimes be wrong, and if so would we be better off without it?
 3. How much better off would we be if we could improve the algorithm?

-In order to go from a machine learning model which generates a risk score to an actual _decision_ about what to do with it, we need to think about how we the [expected utility](https://plato.stanford.edu/entries/rationality-normative-utility/) of our options.
+In order to go from a machine learning model which generates a risk score to an actual _decision_ about what to do with it, we need to think about the [expected utility](https://plato.stanford.edu/entries/rationality-normative-utility/) of our options.
 This post provides a gentle introduction to making decisions in situations of uncertainty using the concept of expected utility, then demonstrates how to apply the same thinking to risk models in predictive healthcare applications.

 ### Expected Utility